isaaciliwa5/isaaciliwa5/README.md

 Graduate Architect and Coding Enthusiast
 -

 I am a Graduate Architect and architectural visualization expert.
 I want to streamline my workflows by employing the use of code to solve real-life problems.
 I run a design and build enterprise that works majorly on residential and commercial projects.
-My project updates are posted on my YouTube Channel to more than 100 subscribers.*
+My project updates are posted on [My YouTube Channel](https://www.youtube.com/@PolygonSystems-qf1vi) to more than 100 subscribers.*

 🌍  I'm based in Nairobi*